Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 pharmachologic effect

-An antiviral drug, a synthetic analog of an acyclic purine nucleoside with a highly selective effect on herpes viruses.
-In infected cells containing viral thymidine kinase, phosphorylation and conversion to acyclovir monophosphate occurs.
-Under the influence of acyclovir guanylate cyclase, monophosphate is converted to diphosphate and, under the action of several cellular enzymes, to triphosphate.
+An antiviral drug, a synthetic analogue of an acyclic purine nucleoside, which has a highly selective effect on herpes viruses.
+In infected cells containing viral thymidine kinase, phosphorylation occurs and is converted to acyclovir monophosphate.
+Under the influence of acyclovir guanylate cyclase, monophosphate is converted into diphosphate and, under the action of several cellular enzymes, into triphosphate.

-Highly active towards herpes simplex virus types 1 and 2; the virus that causes varicella and shingles (Varicella zoster); Epstein-Barr virus. moderately active for cytomegaloviruses.
+Highly active against Herpes simplex virus types 1 and 2; the virus that causes chickenpox and herpes zoster (Varicella zoster); Epstein-Barr virus.
+Moderately active against cytomegaloviruses.

-With herpes, it prevents the formation of new elements, reduces the likelihood of skin dissemination and visceral complications, accelerates the formation of crusts, and reduces pain in the acute phase of herpes zoster.
+In case of herpes, it prevents the formation of new elements, reduces the likelihood of skin dissemination and visceral complications, accelerates the formation of crusts, reduces pain in acute phase herpes zoster.

 Pharmacokinetics